 Rob proceeded to brief us on Dinah’s Beach and the critters we could expect to see there.
 At the end of the briefing, knowing my preference for coral reefs and bigger marine creatures, Rob turned to me and said “there’s a nice spot around the headland if you prefer to shoot wide-angle”.

 So it was that when we all jumped into the water everybody but me turned right to explore Dinah’s Beach, while I went left in search of what I later learned was called Deacon’s Reef.

-Simply stated, what I found was stunning; huge gorgonian fans & green tubastrea coral trees surrounded by what seemed like thousands of anthias, bright red sea whips and barrel sponges all in about 12m of water with a canopy of lush rainforest just above.
+Simply stated, what I found was stunning – huge gorgonian fans and green tubastrea coral trees surrounded by what seemed like thousands of anthias, bright red sea whips and barrel sponges all in about 12m of water with a canopy of lush rainforest just above.

 We stayed for two days at Lauadi and I spent most of my time round at Deacon’s Reef, only putting in token early morning & late afternoon forays to see the critters at Dinah’s.

-Deacon’s Reef is named Kevin Deacon – the celebrated Australian underwater photographer & Sydney dive shop owner.
+Deacon’s Reef is named after Kevin Deacon – the Australian underwater photographer and Sydney dive shop owner.

-Kevin was on one of the very first charters Bob & Dinah Halstead ran when they launched their liveaboard MV Telita in Milne Bay back in 1987 and one of the many sites they visited was the headland just round from Lauadi which at that point, like many other sites in Milne Bay, was unnamed…
+Kevin was on one of the first charters Bob & Dinah Halstead ran after launching their liveaboard MV Telita in 1987 and the then unnamed headland, just round from Lauadi was one of the sites visited…

 Diving Deacon’s Reef could not be easier, but just like nearby Dinah’s Beach, you will need a boat to get there!